PaulZC/SAM-M8Q_GPS_FeatherWing/LEARN.md

 The [Arduino](https://github.com/PaulZC/SAM-M8Q_GPS_FeatherWing/tree/master/Arduino) directory contains code for the [Adafruit Feather M0 Adalogger](https://www.adafruit.com/products/2796) which will log your route to SD card in GPX and CSV format.

 By default, the code updates the GPX and CSV files once every five seconds.
 You can alter the code to log (e.g.) every second should you want to.

-If you do this, be careful when you disconnect the power as you may end up with a corrupt file if you remove the power while the SD card is being updated.
+Be careful when you disconnect the power as you may end up with a corrupt file if you remove the power while the SD card is being updated.
-Either wait for the Adalogger red LED to flash (indicating an SD write) then quickly disconnect the power, or alter the code to include a 'stop button' feature which stops the logger writing to SD card and gets it ready for power down.
+You can wait for the Adalogger red LED to flash (indicating an SD write) then quickly disconnect the power once the LED has gone out.
+Or connect a normally-open push-to-make button between swPin (by default this is digital pin 15 - 0.2" away from the GND pin on the Adalogger) and GND.
+Pressing it will stop the logger writing to SD card, leaving it ready for the power to be removed.

 GPX_and_CSV_Logger can also be used with the Adafruit Ultimate GPS FeatherWing.
 Comment out the line which says _#define UBLOX_ to use the Ultimate GPS.